rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

  ### Azure data factory pipeline creation and execution

    Run the script [StartFullLoadMigrationAndValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Lift%20and%20Shift/StartFullLoadMigrationAndValidation.ps1) to start the full load    migration and validation process.
+This step will create the data factory as per the configuration file.

  ![image](https://user-images.githubusercontent.com/62353482/83554216-4adf1a00-a4c1-11ea-9ea4-ae9284e678c0.png)